transdigiware/hyperledger-fabric-on-linux-one/README.md

 #### Importing your flow into NodeRED
 1. Open NodeRED in your browser in a new tab or window.
-Enter `http://127.0.01:1880` in the address bar.
+Enter `http://xxx.xxx.x.x:1880` in the address bar where the x's correspond to your Linux guest IP address.

    ![Open NodeRED.](images/OpenNodeRED.png)

-2. Copy the JSON below.
+2. **Copy** the JSON below.

+   * It can also be found in the GitHub repository as `node-red.json`.
+To view it in GitHub, click on node-red.json, select raw and then copy it.
 ```JSON
 [
     {